Protecting Our Environment

 - Safeguarding and Expanding California’s Natural Resources: We need to make sure our prized landscapes are maintained for generations to come.
 That’s why I’m supporting legislation like the California Coastal National Monument Expansion Act, which would protect a variety of locations throughout our state, from Humboldt County to Santa Cruz.

-- Protecting Threatened Wildlands: I’m also supporting a bill to make America’s premier land conservation program, the Land and Water Conservation Fund, permanent.
+- Protecting Threatened Wildlands: I’m also supporting a bill to make one of America’s most crucial land conservation programs, the Land and Water Conservation Fund, permanent.
 This initiative protects threatened animal and plant species’ habitats in national forests, wildlife refuges, and urban areas.
 Making the Land and Water Conservation Fund permanent is a key step towards protecting it from needless political maneuvering in Congress.
 I was also proud to support a bipartisan funding bill in December 2015 to secure the renewal of the Land and Water Conservation Fund for three more years and to increase its funding by nearly 50 percent.

 An egret on the American River Parkway.